Fluoride - the Good, the Bad and the Truth

 Many foods naturally contain the mineral fluoride, which is also available as a nutritional supplement.
 It is the ionic form of fluoride that slows or reverses the onset and development of tooth decay.

 Fluoride may be found in the soil, fluoride in water, plants, and food.
-Fluoridated water, food and drink produced with fluoridated water, and paste and other dental goods constitute the majority of the fluoride individuals eat.
+Fluoridated water, food and drink produced with fluoride in water, and paste and other dental goods constitute the majority of the fluoride individuals consume.

 Common types of fluoride